 Fearful-avoidant / disorganized attachment

-Having a secure attachment means to have a safe base to fall back on.
+Having a secure attachment means having a safe base to fall back on.

-5. Compassion and forgiveness.
+- Compassion and forgiveness.
 Do not by any means rush this process.
 Many times we want to be seen as good people, both by ourselves and others and this can be particularly true when it comes to us in the spiritual community.
-But spirituality isn't about being the good guy and eradicating the bad guy, its about realizing that at the right circumstances we can all be the bad guy and that these roles will change many times in life depending on the situation and person at hand.
-People that are deeply narcissistic or co-defendant are that way because of trauma.
+But spirituality isn't about being the good guy and eradicating the bad guy. it's about realizing that under the right circumstances we can all be the bad guy, and these roles will change many times in life depending on the situation and person at hand.
+People that are deeply narcissistic or co-dependants are that way because of trauma.
 They did not wake up one day plotting how to make life hard for people or themselves.
 Again, this part of the process should never be rushed, you can strive to get there but you will know when you are mature for it.
 Forgiving yourself can many times be harder than forgiving another person.
 Let yourself grieve.